syrrim/i3/README.md

 ![example](screenie.png)

+##Vertical Tabs

+Vertical tabs are presented in a separate column to the left of the window.
+At first glance thye may seem lesser to horizontal tabs and to stacking mode: they are much thinner (can't display long titles), and by default they waste the majority of the column.
+The advantage is that they maintain their dimensions even when you've created a large number of them.
+If you open 10  tabs in stacking mode this will take up a quarter of your screen.
+If you open 10 tabs horizontally, they will each be much thinner than the tabs in vtabbed.

+###Use

+To enable, first add a similar line to this in your config:

+    bindsym $mod+t layout vtabbed

+And you will be able to enable vtabbed the same as any other layout.

+###Bugs

+For some reason, when you switch workspaces, and then try to switch back to a workspace in vtabbed, this will cause i3 to crash.
+My solution as of now is to avoid switching workspaces.

 ##Upstream

 This is a fork of i3/i3.
-The majority of the source code, including anything outside i3bar, comes from there.
+The majority of the source code comes from there.
 Patches pertaining to the features described above, or which analysis of the commit history has otherwise lain at my feet, might be submitted here.
 Otherwise, they should probably be brought to the attention of mainline i3.